Cybersecurity and ERISA Retirement Plans: Risks and Best Practices for Plan Sponsors and Fiduciaries

 Plan sponsors, fiduciaries, and service providers should identify risks and understand the nuances of applicable rules and regulations.
 In addition, effective privacy and security practices and response procedures should be implemented to minimize potential liability.

-Listen as our panel provides guidance to benefits counsel on trends in data breaches in ERISA retirement plans.
-The panel will discuss the scope of fiduciary obligations to prevent breaches, industry standards, ERISA preemption of state data breach laws, and contractual risk mitigation with third-party administrators (TPAs).
+Listen as our panel provides guidance to plan sponsors and fiduciaries, benefits counsel, and service providers on trends in data breaches in ERISA retirement plans and development of best practices.
+The panel will discuss the scope of fiduciary obligations to prevent breaches, best practices to protect benefit plan data, and risk mitigation considerations.

 Outline

-I. Trends in ERISA data breaches for retirement plans
+I. Trends in data breaches for retirement plans and cybersecurity considerations for plan sponsors and fiduciaries

 II.
 Lessons from recent data breaches and litigation

 IV.
-Incorporating cybersecurity protections into retirement plan contracts with TPAs and other service providers
+Incorporating cybersecurity protections into service agreements with TPAs and other service providers

 Benefits